spinnaker/spinnaker/README.md

 Sign into the [AWS console](https://console.aws.amazon.com/), and select the region Spinnaker will manage.

+1. Click on Networking > VPC
-1. Name your vpc (edit the name tag, and give it a value with no spaces or dots in the name) (e.g. defaultvpc)
+2. Name your vpc (edit the name tag, and give it a value with no spaces or dots in the name) (e.g. defaultvpc)
-2. Name your subnets (edit the name tag and name following the pattern vpcName.internal.\<availabilityZone>)
+3. Name your subnets (edit the name tag and name following the pattern vpcName.internal.\<availabilityZone>)
     - e.g. defaultvpc.internal.us-east-1a, defaultvpc.internal.us-east-1b, defaultvpc-internal.us-east-1c
-3. Create an EC2 role called BaseIAMRole
+4. Create an EC2 role called BaseIAMRole
-    - IAM > Roles > Create New Role.
+    - Console > Identity & Access Management > Roles > Create New Role.
 Select Amazon EC2.
     - You don't have to apply any policies to this role.
 EC2 instances launched with Spinnaker will have this role associated.
-4. Create an EC2 keyPair for connecting to your instances.
+5. Create an EC2 keyPair for connecting to your instances.
-    - EC2 > Key Pairs > Create Key Pair.
+    - Console > EC2 > Key Pairs > Create Key Pair.
 Name the key pair `my-aws-account-keypair` (this matches the account name in `$HOME/.spinnaker/spinnaker-local.yml`
-5. Create AWS credentials for Spinnaker
+6. Create AWS credentials for Spinnaker
-    - IAM > Users > Create New Users.
+    - Console > Identity & Access Management > Users > Create New Users.
 Enter a username.
     - Create an Access Key for the user.
-Save the access key and secret key into `~/.aws/credentials` as shown here: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files.
+Save the access key and secret key into `~/.aws/credentials` as shown [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).
 Alternatively, add the keys to `$HOME/.spinnaker/spinnaker-local.yml`
     - Edit the users Permissions.
 Attach a Policy to the user granting PowerUserAccess.
 Create an inline policy for IAM granting PassRole on the resource '*'

 ## Configure your Google Cloud Platform Account